 If you have an Android smartphone, there are lots of great apps available in the Android Market.
 If you want to have some fun, there are thousands of unique and entertaining games for you to download.
-Here are some of the best Android game apps for 2012.
+Here are some of the best Android game apps.

 Mortal Combat 3: Fallen Nation